 One option was Java, one of the most populous islands in the world – and a region desperately haunted by poverty.
 The island’s most abundant resource is labor, which is oversupplied and drives down cost.
 This attracted industry to Indonesia.

 Its geography made the Citarum River an easy choice for businesses with export considerations.
-Unfortunately it was also a convenient vehicle for waste disposal malfeasance, and Indonesia’s historically relaxed enforcement didn’t do much to discourage potential offenders.

 For decades the river has been forced to swallow human, industrial, and toxic waste.
 By the turn of the century improper waste disposal had long been an endemic problem.